mpark/mpark.github.io/_posts/programming/2015-07-07-variant-visitation.md

 types in a `variant` have distinct states.
 We therefore need to initialize the alternative in `this` at the same index as the one stored in `that`.

-The full reference implementation of `std::experimental::variant` can be found [here](https://github.com/mpark/variant).
+The full reference implementation of `std::variant` can be found [here](https://github.com/mpark/variant).

 Thanks to [Agustín "K-ballo" Bergé] for reviewing this post!